 -

-Submit a task: Upload a file with multiple requests.
+Submit a task: Upload a JSONL file containing multiple requests to create a batch inference task.

 -

-Process asynchronously: The system processes tasks in a background queue.
-You can monitor task progress and status through the console or API.
+Asynchronous processing: The system processes tasks in a background queue.
+You can monitor task progress and status on the console or by using the API.

 -

-Download results: When the task completes, the system generates a result file containing successful responses and an error file with details of any failures.
+Download results: After the task is complete, the system generates a result file for successful responses and an error file detailing any failures.

 Supported models: qwen-max, qwen-plus, qwen-flash, qwen-turbo.